aaronj3/chowtime/README.md

 # Chowtime

-A full-stack application that lets users book reservations at restaurants
+Chowtime is an OpenTable clone that lets users book reservations at restaurants

 ## Technologies
 * React